eallion/mastodon-embed-timeline/README.md

 # Mastodon embed timeline

-Embed a mastodon feed timeine in your page, only with a css and js file.
+Embed a mastodon feed timeline in your page, only with a css and js file.

 Working version running at:
 https://www.idotj.com